OpenSourceNet/Qorka/README.md

 Explaining : Second arena
 --------------
 Jumping to the second arena, we now need to explain Qorka about what a print function is and what it will do.
 So we quickly define a print function.
-I will name my fucntion as gab!
+I will name my function as gab!
 (This means each time I enter "gab Hello, World." the program will print the text after gab.

 ![alt tag](http://2.bp.blogspot.com/-HVNfZmmHTk8/VZvO63gGpGI/AAAAAAAAB94/fyV-Ndf1d8s/s1600/Screen%2BShot%2B2015-07-07%2Bat%2B5.57.43%2BPM.png)